maciejzj/it-jobs-meta/README.md

 > to `/dev/null` (e.g. `it-jobs-meta -l /dev/null ...`)

-The `pipeline` subcommand is used to scrap the job postings data from the web, store it in the *data lake* in a raw form, and in *data warehouse* in a processed form (ready to be used by the dashboard later).
+The `pipeline` subcommand is used to scrap the job postings data from the web, store it in the *data lake* in a raw form, and in the *data warehouse* in a processed form (ready to be used by the dashboard later).

 ```